Collective Defined Contribution Schemes

 Aon has conducted significant research into the CDC design which demonstrates that CDC plans can offer advantages of cost certainty to employers and better member outcomes than DC in terms of higher average pension incomes.
 In addition to this, CDC plans can provide members with a much better idea of their income in the run up to retirement than today's typical DC plan.

 Details of our research are available in our White Paper 'The Case for Collective DC' which is available for download.
 We are interested in hearing your thoughts on how pension provision should evolve in the UK.
 We would also relish the opportunity to talk to you about our work in the CDC arena, get your input into the subject and continue to evolve our CDC template design.
 In addition our latest piece of thought leadership ‘Collective DC in Adverse Markets’ provides an updated briefing on how typical scheme design would have been during 220, which has been a year of exceptional asset price volatility.

-If you would like to discuss any of the Government's proposals further, see further details of our research or would like more information, please speak to your usual consultant or one of the CDC team:
+If you would like to discuss any of the Government's proposals further, or speak to us on our latest research and briefings, please speak to your usual consultant or one of the CDC team: